There are a lot of social networks out there today, but the “big 4” are definitely the ones you hear about the most.

-Below you will find a glossary of Facebook, Twitter, LinkedIn, Pinterest, and Google+ terms.
-Hopefully, by the time you’re finished reading it, you will feel comfortable talking the talk and walking the walk on any of the big 5 networks.
+Below you will find a glossary of Facebook, Twitter, LinkedIn, and Pinterest terms.
+Hopefully, by the time you’re finished reading it, you will feel comfortable talking the talk and walking the walk on any of the big 4 networks.

 Profile – A personal page created for individual use.

 Page – This is your business profile or page where customers can find your posts and business information.

 Page Like – When a fan likes your page, anything you post or update will show up in their news feed.

 Activity Log – A log that shows you all of your scheduled content, as well as past content posted to your page.